diegoparrilla/sidecart-site/quickstart.md

 ## Step 2.
 Install the latest firmware version on the SidecarT

-{: .important}
-If your purchased SidecarT includes the Raspberry Pi Pico W, this step is unnecessary.
+> :warning: **Important:** If your purchased SidecarT includes the Raspberry Pi Pico W, this step is unnecessary.
 The device arrives with the most recent firmware version already installed.
-{: .important}

 To install the latest SidecarT firmware on the Raspberry Pi Pico W, connect your PC, Mac, or Linux to the Raspberry Pi Pico W using the USB cable.
 Before powering on the Raspberry Pi Pico W, hold down the BOOTSEL button for a few seconds and then plug in the USB cable.
 A new drive named `RPI-RP2` should appear on your PC, Mac, or Linux.
 Open it.